strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 **Steps to recreate the chart**
 - As seen in the image, drag Violation Date to Columns and make sure it is Year.
 Drag Zipcodes to Rows.
 Click on Show Me button and select Table from list of chart types.
 Drag Number of Cameras to the middle of the table to fill table values.
 Now one can clearly see the number of cameras in each zipode by year.
 - Right-click on Zipcodes and click on Show Filter.
 In the Filter card, right-click on Zipcode and select Edit Filter.
 From the dialog box, deslect null from Zipcodes.

+**Create Calculated Field for Difference in Number of Cameras** The next step, and the purpose of this exercise is to calculate the difference in the number of cameras between 2014 and 2018.
+- Hide the Zipcode filter by right-click and selecting Hide Card from drop down menu.
+- To add table calculation, right-click on Number of Cameras in Marks Card and select Add Table Calculation.
+In the box that appears, choose 'Difference From' since we are calculating the difference.
+Select 'Table Across' since difference is in values in the same row and finally select 'First' in relative to get the difference between 2014 and 2018.
+- Click on 2019 in Year axis and select Sort Ascending to sort the Zipcodes by the change in number of cameras.
+- Select all the values in the view where number of cameras decreased and click on Group.
+Notice a new dimension called ZipCodes (group) is created.
+Under the Marks card, righ-click on Zipcodes (group) and select Edit Group to change Group name to Cameras Decreased.
+- Repeat above step for Zipcodes where Cameras increased and rename the group to Cameras Increased.
+In the same dialog box rename the 'Other' group as Cameras Unchanged.
+- Click on Apply to see the change reflected in the filter card on the right.

+Next, we will observed the trend of average violations across these groups to see if there is any difference.

+**Steps to create chart**
+-
+- Open a new